Company Details

 Common Attack Types: The most common types of attacks the company has faced is Ransomware.

-Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Third-party CRM platform (via social engineering) and Vishing attack on employee.
+Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Third-party CRM platform (via social engineering).

 Data Compromised: Personal information (144,189 individuals), Social security cards, Driver’s licenses, Passports, Financial statements, Hr data analytics, Corporate bank statements, Employee hours and worksites, Customer lists, Confidential contracts, Non-disclosure agreements, Names and addresses